Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 13, 2025

 Kansas offers a variety of settings where substance abuse counselors can make a meaningful impact.
 In Wichita, facilities like COMCARE of Sedgwick County provide comprehensive treatment programs, while Heartland RADAC in Kansas City offers both inpatient and outpatient care.
 Other notable facilities include:

 As a substance abuse counselor in Kansas, you’ll be at the forefront of helping individuals and families overcome addiction, contributing to healthier communities throughout the state.
-With a variety of job settings and a strong demand for services, this is a rewarding career path for those committed to making a difference.
+With a variety of job settings and a strong demand for services, this is a rewarding career path for individuals committed to making a positive impact.

 Substance Abuse Counselor Salary in Wichita, Topeka, and Throughout Kansas